-Disney Q2 profit sinks on pandemic woes
+Disney profit sinks amid shuttered parks, movies and sports

 Its second quarter profit dropped 91% to $475 million, down from $5.4 billion a year earlier.
 Overall, the company said costs related to COVID-19 cut Disney’s pretax profit by $1.4 billion.

-One bright spot was its Disney Plus streaming service, which launched in November.
+One bright spot was its Disney Plus streaming service, which debuted in November in the U.S. and rolled out to the UK and other parts of Europe in April.
 As of May 4, the company said Disney Plus had 54.5 million subscribers.
+Netflix, by contrast, has 183 million subscribers worldwide, a base it has spent years building.

-The service contributed to an almost $3 billion revenue increase for Disney’s direct-to-consumer and international business.
-Overall revenue rose 21 percent to $18.01 billion, just short of the $18.06 billion analysts expected.
+Disney Plus contributed to an almost $3 billion revenue increase for Disney’s direct-to-consumer and international business.
+Hulu and ESPN Plus, two other streaming servces owned by Disney, had 32.1 million and 7.9 million paid subscribers, respectively.

-Disney shares fell roughly 2% in after-market trading.
+Overall Disney revenue rose 21 percent to $18.01 billion, just short of the $18.06 billion analysts expected.
+The company’s shares fell roughly 2% in after-market trading.

-In a conference call with analysts, CEO Bob Chapek said Disney plans to reopen its Disney Shanghai park on May 11.
+In a conference call with analysts, CEO Bob Chapek said the company plans to reopen its Disney Shanghai park on May 11.
 The phased opening will include limits on attendance, an advance reservation system, social distancing procedures such as wearing masks, and temperature screening and contract tracing efforts that are mandated by the government.

 The Walt Disney Co. shuttered its parks in mid-March as the new coronavirus spread.
-Its theme parks furloughed without pay a reported 100,000 workers in the U.S., including 43,000 workers at Walt Disney World in Orlando, Florida.
+Its theme parks furloughed a reported 100,000 workers without pay in the U.S., including 43,000 workers at Walt Disney World in Orlando, Florida.
 Those workers can keep their benefits for up to a year.
 Disney Cruise Lines have also been suspended.

 The company’s film studios, known for churning out blockbusters, have also suspended production.
 Disney pushed back most of its 2020 big budget movies, including the live-action “Mulan,” “The New Mutants,” the horror-thriller “Antlers,” and Marvel’s “Black Widow,” to late this year or beyond.